Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/01. SQL/README.md

 | 4  | Giggles | Cat  | 3  | 1 |
 | 5  | Tony | Cat  | 9  | 1 |

-These could be defined as a **Schema**.
+Here are some observations about this data:

+* Bob has two cats
+* Snakey the python is owned by an 87 year old person named Sally
+* Nick has a dog and a parrot

+## The Schema

+A SQL database is different from a NoSQL database primarily in that it has a schema that we have to build before we can save data to it.

+Let's look at how we could define the above data into its **Schema**.
 A schema is the definition of a specific database.
 It specifies the **tables** and **columns** to represent the data.
 Each column has a name and a type of data that the database will require data to fit.

-A SQL database is different from a NoSQL database primarily in that it has a schema that we have to build before we can save data to it.

 Here is an example image of a schema where each rectangle is a **table**, and each attribute is a **column** in the table.
 A **row** in a table is an instance of the resource.

 ![user-pet-schema](assets/user-pet-schema.png)

+The lines that connect the tables in the image above are **JOINs** that define **Associations**.
+We will look at JOINs more below.

 Here are some observations about this schema: